Enb4rr/SuperMadFlyingCreatures/README.md

 This folder contains the code to run de game.
 The levels need to be added to the game's `levels` folder.

 The game reads all the JSON files generated and draws all the elements in a Canvas.
 The physics are calculated with Planck.

+### Controls

+To run the level editor download cors and express, then open the command promt an run: npm run dev

+To run Super Mad Flying Creatures open the command prompt and run: npx http-server -c-1